jessy1092/react-semantify/README.md

 Integrate Semantic-ui with react components.
 It depends on Semantic-UI and helps you use with react component.

+> Now the [official Semantic-UI-React](https://github.com/TechnologyAdvice/stardust) library is developing.
+> I would maintain `react-semantify` until official library release v1.
+> Welcome to provide your usage or suggestion to  [Semantic-UI-React](https://github.com/TechnologyAdvice/stardust)

 [The components' Docs on the website](http://jessy1092.github.io/react-semantify) - Pre-release

 [The components' Docs on the github](https://github.com/jessy1092/react-semantify/blob/master/docs)